 - North Carolina State law requires that every new North Carolina LLC designates a North Carolina registered agent that will be available during regular business hours at a physical address within the state.

 - There are 9,607 SMBs in the export business that account for 22.5% of the state’s $29.2 billion worth of export revenue.

 - SMBs in the accommodation and food services sectors account for 59.5% of the total private workforce with over 258,000 employees.

 - The corporate tax rate is capped at 2.5%.
-That’s 2.5% lower than in South Carolina and 3.5% lower than neighbouring Virginia.
+That’s 2.5% lower than in South Carolina and 3.5% lower than neighboring Virginia.

 - The state’s personal income tax rate is capped at 5.25%.
-This applies to limited liability companies whose income e passes through to the owner and hence calculated as personal income.
+This applies to limited liability companies whose income passes through to the owner and hence is calculated as personal income.

-- There are 269 small businesses in the mining, quarrying, oil and gas extraction sectors.
-65 of these have less than 20 employees.
+- There are 269 small businesses in the mining, quarrying, and oil and gas extraction sectors.
+Of these, 65 have fewer than 20 employees.